 "Oh…well, if it's like that I'll go with you."
 Gili said holding Fay's hand and starting to walk again.

 "Actually…" Stephen said "I'm going to the library now to pick some biology books so I can start reading about this week lessons, so I can show you where it is."

 "Ye-yeah…thank you!
-You don't have to worry Gili, go ahead I'll reach you in a moment, I already know where the cafeteria is anyway."
+You don't have to worry Gili, go ahead I'll reach you in a moment."

 He explained to her where all the sections were and how she could borrow a book talking a bit too fast but enough for Fay to recollect the information she needed.
-She went to the Novels section and looked for The Wonderful Wizard of Oz, her favorite book when she was a child.
-After finding out she had lost her copy between movings, she remembered how good it was, wanting to read it again.
+She went to the Novels section and looked for The Wonderful Wizard of Oz, it was her favorite book since she was a child.
+After finding out she had lost her copy between movings, she remembered how much she loved it, wanting to read it again.